 The Obermann Center falls under the auspices of the Office of the Vice President for Research.
-The Obermann Center Director reports to the Vice President for Research and Economic Development and is advised by two boards, a faculty-based Advisory Board and a Development Board that is dedicated to raising the profile of the Center beyond its academic milieu.
+The Obermann Center Director reports to the Vice President for Research and is advised by two boards, a faculty-based Advisory Board and a Development Board that is dedicated to raising the profile of the Center beyond its academic milieu.

 Obermann Center programs are designed to:

 Create an intellectual community that values interdisciplinary and collaborative approaches and the rigorous thought, long hours, and great passion at the heart of artistic and scholarly excellence.